-Druva Phoenix includes Druva Cloud and multiple instances of Phoenix agents.
-Druva Cloud is the server component in the cloud and is managed by Druva, while the Phoenix agent is the client component that you need to install on each server that you want to backup.
-Phoenix agent communicates with Druva Cloud to initiate scheduled backups and restores.
+Druva Phoenix includes Druva Cloud and multiple instances of Hybrid Workloads agents.
+Druva Cloud is the server component in the cloud and is managed by Druva, while the Hybrid Workloads agent is the client component that you need to install on each server that you want to backup.
+Hybrid Workloads agent communicates with Druva Cloud to initiate scheduled backups and restores.
 Druva Cloud acknowledges the agent requests and assigns the request to a storage within the cloud.

 Review the Druva Phoenix support matrix before configuring a backup.

 - Configure Druva Phoenix to backup and restore files and folders on Windows/Linux servers